SS-Junker Schools

-SS-Junker Schools (German SS-Junkerschulen) were leadership training facilities for officer candidates of the Schutzstaffel (SS).
+SS-Junker Schools (SS-Junkerschulen) were leadership training facilities for officer candidates of the Schutzstaffel (SS).
 The term Junkerschulen was introduced by Nazi Germany in 1937, although the first facilities were established at Bad Tölz and Braunschweig in 1934 and 1935.
 Additional schools were founded at Klagenfurt and Posen-Treskau in 1943, and Prague in 1944.
 Unlike the Wehrmacht's "war schools", admission to the SS-Junker Schools did not require a secondary diploma.
 Training at these schools provided the groundwork for employment with the Sicherheitspolizei (SiPo; security police), the Sicherheitsdienst (SD; security service), and later for the Waffen-SS.
 Heinrich Himmler, head of the SS, intended for these schools to mold cadets for future service in the officer ranks of the SS.

 History

 As part of an effort to professionalize their officers, the SS founded a leadership school in 1934; the first one was at the Bavarian town of Bad Tölz, established under the leadership of SS-Colonel Paul Lettow.
 Originally known as Führerschulen (Leadership Schools), the institutions were officially renamed Junkerschulen in August 1937 to reflect their distinct role in cultivating SS officer elites modeled after Prussian Junker traditions.
 (Note: The Tölz school played a key role in racial and ideological education, particularly after 1942 when it became a hub for the "Germanic officer training" of foreign SS volunteers.
 Candidates also underwent racial screening by RuSHA examiners before admission.)
 Thereafter, a second school at Braunschweig under the direction of then SS-Oberführer Paul Hausser was founded.
 Hausser's military experience and detailed knowledge as a retired army lieutenant general was leveraged by Himmler in developing the curriculum at both the Bad Tölz and Braunschweig training centers.
 To his staff, Hausser added other experienced military veterans and gifted officers to build a training regimen that became the foundation for the Waffen-SS.